 For example, an Employee should:

 Not pay or offer to pay anything of value to any foreign official or candidate, to any foreign political party or to any person acting in an official capacity on behalf of a foreign government (or any department, agency or instrumentality thereof), for the purpose of influencing official action, inaction or decision or to obtain any business.
-In countries where local customs call for giving gifts on special occasions to customers and others, you may, with appropriate prior written approval from the Compliance Officer, proffer gifts that are lawful, appropriate in nature and nominal in value, provided this cannot be construed as seeking special favor.
+In countries where local customs call for giving gifts on special occasions to customers and others, you may, with appropriate prior written approval from the Compliance Officer, proffer gifts that are lawful, appropriate in nature and nominal in value, provided this cannot be construed as seeking special favour.
 This prohibition, which is mandated by the Foreign Corrupt Practices Act of 1977, as amended, also includes payments to any person where the payor knows or has reason to know that all or a portion of the payment will be offered or given, directly or indirectly, to persons in the categories described above for the aforesaid purposes; and